Juanita High School: New building

-In 2016, the LWSD made a levy request for a $398 million construction bond measure to demolish and rebuild two elementary schools, a middle school, and the 1970-1971 Juanita High School structure.
+In 2016, the LWSD made a levy request for a $398 million construction bond measure to demolish and rebuild two elementary schools, a middle school, and the 1970–1971 Juanita High School structure.
 The schools needed more room and modernizing for additional students.

-The proposed bond issue originally included a plan to tear down the school's swimming pool, which is shared the WAVE Aquatics water polo program and Inglemoor, Woodinville, Bothell, North Creek, and Lake Washington high schools.
+The proposed bond issue originally included a plan to tear down the school's swimming pool, which is shared with the WAVE Aquatics water polo program and Inglemoor, Woodinville, Bothell, North Creek, and Lake Washington high schools.
 Through a $1.8 million grant from the government of King County's Parks Department, the swimming pool was incorporated into an updated bond issue.

 Construction on the project broke ground in June 2017.
 By a year later in June 2018, half the former school was demolished and rebuilt.
-The whole school has been rebuilt and fully refurbished by 2 1/2 years later in September 2020.
+The whole school was rebuilt and fully refurbished by 2 1/2 years later in September 2020.

 Mascot change

-During the 1980s, the school's logo was altered, containing features of the old 1863 Confederate battle flag of the former Army of Northern Virginia of the old Confederate States Army, from the era of the American Civil War of 1861-1865, along with depicting the "Running Rebel" as a Confederate Army soldier.
+During the 1980s, the school's logo was altered, containing features of the old 1863 Confederate battle flag of the former Army of Northern Virginia of the old Confederate States Army, from the era of the American Civil War of 1861–1865, along with depicting the "Running Rebel" as a Confederate Army soldier.
 Pictures from old yearbooks showed students on campus with old Confederate flags displayed.
 In 2017, a student started a petition to change the mascot, citing the mascot's controversial historical ties to the old southern Confederacy as racist.
 The students voted in a referendum at the time of 2017 to keep the mascot.

-Three years later, in 2020, Juanita High alumni and additional current students resurrected the controversy and renewed petition, and the L.W.S.D. school district superintendent unilaterally removed the "Rebel" mascot and logo / symbols before the start in September of the 2020-2021 school year began.
+Three years later, in 2020, Juanita High alumni and additional current students resurrected the controversy and renewed petition, and the LWSD superintendent unilaterally removed the "Rebel" mascot and logo / symbols before the start in September of the 2020–2021 school year began.
 Students later voted for the new Juanita mascot to become the "Raven".

 Juanita Public Pathway

-In April 2024, students and nearby Kirkland residents proposed a 5-mile walking trail to connect the school to surrounding neighborhoods and the Burke–Gilman Trail called the Juanita Public Pathway.
+In April 2024 students and nearby Kirkland residents proposed a 5-mile walking trail to connect the school to surrounding neighborhoods and the Burke–Gilman Trail called the Juanita Public Pathway.
 The school has a 2-mile enforced walking radius and the district encourages students to walk.
 Students advocating for the trail say it is healthier to travel by walking, but noted it is not safe.
 The proposal was presented to the Kirkland City Council.
 The council did not take any action on the proposal at that time, but said they were evaluating options.